 CBN Isolate for Sleep

-CBN is already being hyped as a so-called “sleepy cannabinoid” with sedative effects, but the truth is there isn’t enough evidence to support that categorization as of this writing.
+CBN is already being hyped as a so-called “sleepy cannabinoid” with sedative effects, but the truth is there isn’t quite enough evidence to support the effectiveness of CBN for Sleep as yet.

 The primary supporting arguments among speculators are that THC breaks down into CBN with prolonged exposure to oxygen and heat (i.e. aging), along with the fact that cannabis loses psychoactivity while gaining sedative potency as it gets older.
 Because of this inverse relation in levels of THC and CBN, some cannabis enthusiasts and growers deduce that CBN must be the sedative component in the equation.
 However, the limited scientific research that exists on CBN doesn’t bear out this assertion.